minagawah/face-detection-sample/README.md

 At that time, I was also trying the right way for applying FP practices to React projects.
 For [redux-observable](https://github.com/redux-observable/redux-observable)
-was one of the choices, but I thought it rather complicates the code structure
+was one of the choices, but I thought it rather complicates the code structure.
 (I knew it from using [RxJS](https://github.com/ReactiveX/rxjs) and [MobX](https://github.com/mobxjs/mobx) which made me realize `Observe` isn't the right way
-because you could easily forget where you set pub/sub in your project...).
+because you could easily forget where you set pub/sub in your project...)
 [recompose](https://github.com/acdlite/recompose)
 was another decent idea, and I was mainly using this for most of my React projects.